bibleexchange/courses/poetry/en/103_job_the-debate.md

 #### Eliphaz

 We can cay that Eliphaz is like a **mystic**.
-He gives the most weight to his lived experiences: if he has seen something to be true in his life, then it is the truth for everyone else, too.
+He gives the most weight to his lived experiences: if he has seen something to be true in his life, then it is the truth for everyone else, too (4:8; 5:3; 15:17–19).
+An important experience in his life that shaped his thinking was a dream that he had (4:12–16).

-He talks about his dreams.

-He believes that the righteous can suffer for a short time, but it will not be permanent.
+He believes that the righteous can suffer for a short time, but it will not be permanent (4:5–7).

 By the end of the debate, he no longer believes that Job is innocent (22:5&ndash;9).